 Video is becoming one of the most important ways to grow a business.
 This is why HubSpot offers video hosting and analytics features through HubSpot Video:

-The engagement from each contact can also be viewed on the contact timeline, then push this engagement data to segments contacts into lists, score leads, and make better decisions around what content to create.
+The engagement from each contact can also be viewed on the contact timeline, then push this engagement data to segment contacts into lists, score leads, and make better decisions around what content to create.

 Brand domains are a great fit when you want to host two distinct domains from one platform, if you have separate sales and marketing teams working on different brands, or if you want to segment your reporting based on domain.

-There are many reasons for why you want to store contacts in your CRM even if you do not intend to market to them.
+There are many reasons why you want to store contacts in your CRM even if you do not intend to market to them.
 You might use your CRM to store information about your partners, distributors, employees, or potential hires.

 This meant that HubSpot would become very expensive for companies that grew quickly, and they had to spend a lot of time managing their contacts to reduce costs.